jacobemcken/jacobemcken.github.io/_posts/2025-12-04-idempotency-in-apis.md

 ---
 layout: post
-title: Expanding idempotency superpower to application interfaces (like REST APIs)
+title: Using idempotency for application interfaces like REST APIs
 image: /assets/img/cloth_submerged_in_water_by_harbor_with_bus.webp
 image_alt: "Midjourney prompt: A hand is submerging a small beige cloth into water.
 In the background drives a bus by the harbor promenade.
 Simple picture.
 Teal is the primary color. - Did a few edits to remove 'noise'."
-description: "With idempotency, fault-tolerant REST APIs are possible, even though retry strategies needed to mitigate outages, expose the 'exactly once delivery' problem."
+description: "Fault-tolerant REST APIs are possible with idempotency, even though retry strategies needed to mitigate outages, expose the 'exactly once delivery' problem."
 categories:
 - Programming
 tags: